Developmint/nuxt-svg-loader/README.md

 ## Features

 * Full support of SVGs as components.
 Import them like your Vue SFCs
+* Use Vue bindings as you'd do it with normal components
 * Built on top of [svg-to-vue-component](https://github.com/egoist/svg-to-vue-component)
 * Nuxt 2 (and only Nuxt 2) support
 * Fully tested!